scyrock/gweatherrouting/Readme.md

 `AppImageGen.sh` automatically executes a procedure similar to the one outlined below.
 ## Prerequisites

-Before starting, ensure you have the following dependencies installed:

 - Python and `pip`
-- `pyinstaller` (for binary generation)
 - `appimagetool` (for AppImage creation)
-- `linuxdeploy` and `linuxdeploy-plugin-gtk` (for packaging)

 ## 1. Clone the Repository